View products that support dmairfield.org

 The activation date of his license was September 4, 1928.
 This was just five days before he flew into Tucson on his way to place 12th out of 38 starters in the New York to Los Angeles trans-continental race that year.

-Wittman and his wife died in April 1995 in a crash of one of the airplanes he designed and built.
+Wittman and his wife died in April 1995 in a crash of another one of the airplanes he designed and built (not "Bonzo").
 See this link for information on the crash and its aftermath, as well as excellent leads to other information.

-it is ironic that an experienced designer and builder of many high-performance race planes would perish in the breakup of one of the aircraft he designed and built.
+It is ironic that an experienced designer and builder of many high-performance race planes would perish in the breakup of one of the aircraft he designed and built.
 The post-crash analysis of the broken craft alleged that two incompatible fabric/adhesive systems had been used to cover the airplane.
 Further alleged, an adhesive joint failed, causing the airplane to break up in the air.
-It is generally conceded by people familiar with fabric/adhesive applications that any designer of Wittman's caliber should have known better.
+It is generally conceded, by people familiar with these kinds of fabric/adhesive applications, that any designer of Wittman's caliber should have known better.

 ---o0o---